ParkinsonLab/HiTaxon/README.md

     ```bash
     ./HiTaxon.sh --train
     ```
-7. You will be promoted whether HiTaxon is in 1) data_creation  or  2) model_creation mode, **select  option 1**.
+You will be prompted whether HiTaxon is in 1) data_creation  or  2) model_creation mode, **select  option 1**.
 This will generate a .txt for all genus to set of species pairs, for both multi-class and binary problems, which can be easily reformatted by researchers for their ML algorithm of choice.

 Note: If you want to change the K-mer value from the default of K = 13, a single parameter change in train.py, which can be found in scripts/train/, is all that is needed

 ## Links to software used for HiTaxon